 The Rwanda Cinema Centre (RCC) is a community-based organization that was established in 2003 with a principal objective of development from 1996 to present time.
 The Center’s goal is to develop an alternative sector in the development of Rwanda’s economy.
+Ask write my research outline for me to better review and explore the Center's goals and why its work is so important to Rwanda.
 This is being undertaken by creating an environment fully equipped in audiovisual resources that include Human resource skills in the industry, facilities and bolstering Film industry ideas, products and services that are eventually influencing policy makers and partners in development to participate and support this emerging industry in Rwanda.
 The emergence of this establishment from inception has developed various skills, films and even enabled the self employment culture to take root with those we have trained.
 It is in our mission and organization culture to train the human resources practically in various skills of audiovisual and filmmaking while ensuring they graduate with a product.

 This approach is already being adapted in East Africa through our advice and participation, which is in Uganda and Kenya.
 Using the principal of learning by doing, currently the Centre offers its training through the local personnel who have undergone rigorous practical training and contribute very much in the trainings and production facilitations arising in the region.
 The pool of trained personnel is ever growing with some already attached to international production houses and offering their skills in specific areas of needs.